Sarah Henderson

 16 October 2019

-• Sarah Henderson expresses her pride in returning as a Liberal senator after serving as a member for Corangamite.
+• Sarah Henderson expresses pride in her role as a Liberal senator for Victoria, highlighting her previous experience as the member for Corangamite.

-• Plans to address challenges in regional Victoria, including drought management and water infrastructure, advocating for new dams and gas mining.
+• Aims to advocate for regional Victoria, addressing specific local issues such as drought management and the need for water infrastructure, including new dams and gas mining to ensure energy security.

 Read Full Speech